Three7vn/desthetik/README.md

 - Frontend: React/Next.js with a visual layout library (React Flow)
 - Backend: Handles prompt generation and LLM interaction
 - Voice Input: Captures natural speech to eliminate typing bottlenecks and enable stream-of-consciousness ideation
-- Process:
-  1. Take structured user inputs (via voice or text)
-  2. Convert into composite prompt
-  3. Process through LLM
-  4. Parse structured output
-  5. Match to graph template
-  6. Convert nodes into interactive cards

-The interface uses Figma-style draggable cards for the frontend, keeping it visual and editable for iteration and clarity.
-This approach is significantly more intuitive than static graph outputs.

-## Development Focus

-The initial MVP focuses on making one or two graph types to start off with.

 ## Getting Started

-### Prerequisites
-- Node.js (v16 or higher)
-- npm or yarn
-- Python 3.8+ (for backend)

 ### Installation